illusions-2025/illusions-2025/README.md

 ## p5.js

 [p5.js](https://p5js.org) is JavaScript version of the Processing and one of the big advantages is that p5.js sketches works natively on the web!
-Your students can show case their work on their own web pages without alteration.
+Your students can show case their work on their own web pages without alteration. [p5.js](https://p5js.org) is a great place to find details on references.

 While this particular talk uses p5.js, the methodology can be adapted to use other members of the [processing family](https://processing.org).
 Thus if you happen to teach Python or Java, you can adapt these to use processing.py or processing.

 ## Recreating your own Illusions:

 [Start here to get your starter code](https://classroom.github.com/a/rdVTTHqT)

+## Solutions:

+The code for these illusions can be found in the docs folder of this repository

 ### Option A: Work in the browser,